Kaia Gerber Mourns the Death of Frank Ocean’s Brother, Ryan Breaux

-Kaia Gerber Mourns the Death of Frank Ocean’s Brother, Ryan Breaux, and Friend Ezekial Bishop
+Kaia Gerber Mourns the Death of Ryan Breaux, Frank Ocean’s Brother, and Ezekial Bishop

 Kaia Gerber is mourning the loss of two of her close friends.
-The 18-year-old model took to Instagram on Tuesday to share photos and videos of her late friends Ryan Breaux, the brother of rapper Frank Ocean, and Ezekiel Bishop, who went by Zeek.
+The 18-year-old model took to Instagram on Tuesday to share photos and videos of her late friends, Ryan Breaux, the brother of singer Frank Ocean, and Ezekiel "Zeek" Bishop.

 Gerber's supermodel mom, Cindy Crawford, commented on the post with three prayer hand emojis.

-Her model pal Meadow Walker, whose father actor Paul Walker also died in a tragic car crash in 2013, commented, "Love you sweet Kaia," adding three heart emojis.
+Meadow Walker, whose father Paul Walker died in a tragic car crash in 2013, also commented with three heart emojis, writing, "Love you sweet Kaia."

-In addition to honoring her friends, Gerber also shared a GoFundMe page for Zeek's family to help care for his younger sister, Faith Bishop, following the sudden passing of their father in 2015.
+In addition to honoring her friends, Gerber shared a GoFundMe page for Zeek's family.

+Ryan and Zeek died over the weekend after being involved in a fatal car accident in Thousand Oaks, California, according to multiple reports.
+Their vehicle reportedly collided with a tree in the center median of the roadway and was later engulfed in flames.

 RELATED CONTENT: